Skip to content

 If PingDirectory or PingDataSync is deployed with multiple servers, use the process described in the next section.

 As mentioned above, for the PingData products there are variables defining the server truststore and keystore.
-To change certificates, you will need to update the contents of the truststore or keystore in your server profile or secret store.
+To change certificates, you will need to update the contents of the truststore or keystore in your external storage (Vault etc.).
 After you update the contents, restart the container.
 The changes will be picked up automatically when the server restarts.
 If you have multiple certificates in the keystore, you can use the above-mentioned CERTIFICATE_NICKNAME variable to specify the certificate.
 The container will pick up that certificate from those stored in the keystore.
 For updating the product to use the new certificates, perform a rolling update.
 This action ensures that other servers will remain available as each pod is cycled.

 Rolling Update